nullaufeins/leipzigHelpsUkraine_bot/README.md

 ## Contributions ##

-The internal logic of the app has been refactored, in order to cleanly separate.
+The internal logic of the app has been refactored, in order to cleanly separate:

 - code;
 - configurations.